 Note 1: The appointment of the doctoral thesis defense can only occur after the compliance in applying, all the requirements of Formation Cycle and items 1a, 1b, 1c, 1d and 1e of the Research Cycle.

 Note 2: Students of Masters and PhD with credits already completed must demonstrate effective and sustained commitment to the development of their research.
 It is also expected of students in preparation of their thesis or dissertation stage regular attendance to academic activities of the School.
-Failure to follow these requirements may lead to the cancellation of the scholarship and is in this case or for students not from scholarship, the closure of the Program.
+Failure to follow these requirements may lead to the cancellation of the scholarship and whether in the case of scholarship or non-scholarship students, termination from the Course.

 1.2.
 Master's degree